An introduction to Venetian masks

 Where to buy authentic Venetian masks

-I fell in love with this little half-face mask, which Angela and Victor personalised for me, signed, and strung with the ribbons of my choice.
+I was drooling over the luxurious full-face masks, but had approximately zero room in my suitcase so browsed around the smaller (and equally exquisite) masks.
+I fell in love with this little temptress, which Angela and Victor personalised for me, signed, and strung with the ribbons of my choice.
 It’s now the centrepiece of my growing collection.

 If you specific requirements, Victor will happily create your dream mask.
 Any shape, any colours, any decorations (and his prices are extremely reasonable!).
 This is a total gem of a shop run by true artists and no matter how big or small your purchase is, you’ll walk out with something that’s guaranteed to impress.

 You can contact Victor and Angela by email (firstname.lastname@example.org) or ring up the shop at (+39) 041 5225789 to discuss your requirements.
 Give Victor a big hug for me when you pop in.

 La Bauta – Campo S. Maria Formosa 5851, Castello – 041 5280725